Schema.org HowTo markup for AI-cited tutorials

 Implementation in VeloCMS articles

-For articles in the Help Center (like this one), HowTo schema is on the Q2 roadmap.
-In the meantime, structuring your content with numbered headings (Step 1, Step 2...) and explicit step text achieves most of the AEO benefit even without the formal markup.
+Help Center articles specifically don't get auto-generated HowTo schema — only Article, BreadcrumbList, and (where relevant) FAQPage schema apply there today.
+In the meantime, structuring help content with numbered headings (Step 1, Step 2...) and explicit step text achieves most of the AEO benefit even without the formal markup.